Fauci expects tens of millions of coronavirus vaccine doses at start of 2021

-Fauci said he is hopeful the world could get past the pandemic that has claimed more than 700,000 lives worldwide by the end of next year with the help of a vaccine.
+Fauci said there could be a billion vaccine doses available by the end of 2021, and that he is hopeful the world could get past the pandemic that has claimed more than 700,000 lives worldwide by then, with the help of a vaccine.

-He said he has not seen any pressure from the White House to announce a successful vaccine close to the Nov.
-3 election in the hopes of boosting President Donald Trump’s re-election chances.
+U.S. Secretary of Health and Human Services Alex Azar said last month the U.S. would have hundreds of millions of vaccine doses by early in 2021.

+Those goals are only possible because drugmakers have agreed to manufacture large supplies of their vaccines even before they know whether they work in order to save time.

+He said there might be an indication that at least one vaccine works and is safe by year end.

+“I’m cautiously optimistic that we will have a vaccine that’s effective enough to get approved,” he said.

-Fauci said health regulators have promised “they are not going to let political considerations interfere” with the approval of a COVID-19 vaccine and that “safety and efficacy” will be primary considerations.
+That will not happen because of any pressure to have a vaccine available in time for the Nov.
+3 presidential election, he said.
+Health regulators have promised “they are not going to let political considerations interfere” with the need to deliver a safe COVID-19 vaccine, Fauci said.

 Fauci’s interview with Reuters came on the same day Trump said in an interview with Fox News that the virus is “going away.
 It will go away like things go away.”